ajyuan/MotivationalWebsite/README.md

-# A motivational website built for the Local Hack Day Hackathon
+# A motivational website with various productivity features
+This project was completed in 10 hours by a team of 4 people for the Local Hack Day Hackathon